Tipping points in the climate system: Vulnerable stores of tropical peat carbon: Cuvette Centrale peatland

+Other tipping points

 Coral reef die-off

 Around 500 million people around the world depend on coral reefs for food, income, tourism and coastal protection.
 Since the 1980s, this is being threatened by the increase in sea surface temperatures which is triggering mass bleaching of coral, especially in sub-tropical regions.
 A sustained ocean temperature spike of 1 C-change above average is enough to cause bleaching.
 Under heat stress, corals expel the small colourful algae which live in their tissues, which causes them to turn white.
 The algae, known as zooxanthellae, have a symbiotic relationship with coral such that without them, the corals slowly die.
 After these zooxanthellae have disappeared, the corals are vulnerable to a transition towards a seaweed-dominated ecosystem, making it very difficult to shift back to a coral-dominated ecosystem.
-The IPCC estimates that by the time temperatures have risen to 1.5 C-change above pre-industrial times, between 70% and 90% of coral reefs that exist today will disappear; and that if the world warms by 2 C-change, they will become extremely rare.
+The IPCC estimates that by the time temperatures have risen to 1.5 C-change above pre-industrial times, "Coral reefs... are projected to decline by a further 70–90%"; and that if the world warms by 2 C-change, they will become extremely rare.